-If you're a year 12 or 13 student in the UK and the answer to any of these questions is yes, you might be interested in entering the first ever UK Supreme Court Student Writing Competition.
+If you're a year 12 or 13 student in England or Wales, S5 or S6 in Scotland or Year 13 or 14 in Northern Ireland and the answer to any of these questions is yes, you might be interested in entering the first ever UK Supreme Court Student Writing Competition.

 The winner will get a £100 Book Voucher, spend a day at the Supreme Court and have tea with a Justice!

 Please see the Student writing competition page of the website for more information.